 - 2.8.1.
 If the number of applicants exceeds the number of places available, children who have been refused a place will be automatically placed on a waiting list unless there is a specific request that this should not happen.
 The child may gain entry to the academy if a place becomes available. - 2.8.2.
-The Local Authority will maintain a waiting list until the end of the academic year following the main academy intake.
+The academy will maintain a waiting list until 31 December 2025 following the main academy intake.
 Each added child will require the list to be ranked again in line with the academy's oversubscription criteria in which the application was originally considered.
-Priority will not be given to children based on the date their application was received or the date when they were added to the list.
+Priority will not be given to children based on the date their application was received, or the date when they were added to the list.